nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 I am not expecting to actually hear back from them before I run out of medicine.
 While this company has not yet acted in a way to make me distrust them, other interactions with support at large companies has.
-It's not difficult to imagine the supervisors hove a number of cases that must be resolved per week: the first one invented the credit to end the interaction quickly, and the second one invented the review for the same purpose.
+It's not difficult to imagine the supervisors have quotas: a number of cases that must be resolved per week.
+The first one could have invented the credit to end the interaction quickly, and the second one could have invented the review for the same purpose.
-The people doing these jobs have metrics they must meet, and it would be typical of these types of jobs if the number of cases closed per week is a more important metric than helping customers.
+The people doing these jobs have metrics they must meet, and it would be typical of these types of jobs if the number of cases closed per week is more important to them getting paid than helping customers.

 Because I got no notification that any review had been opened, I sent a follow-up message regarding this review,